luislhl/node-toobusy/README.md

 // but may cause the check to be too sensitive. toobusy.interval(250);

-// Set smoothing factor to a lower value.
+// Set smoothing factor on rise to a lower value.
 This will make it less sensible
 // to spikes.
 Default is 1/3.
-toobusy.smoothingFactor(1/4);
+toobusy.smoothingFactorOnRise(1/4);

+// Set smoothing factor on fall to a higher value.
+This will make it recover faster
+// after spikes.
+Default is 2/3.
+toobusy.smoothingFactorOnFall(3/4);

+// You can overwrite this function to change the way currentLag is calculated.
+// This is the default implementation. toobusy.lagFunction = function(lag, cLag, , sFactorRise, sFactorFall) {
+  var factor = lag > cLag ? sFactorRise : sFactorFall;
+  return factor * lag + (1 - factor) * cLag;
+}

 // Get current maxLag or interval setting by calling without parameters. var currentMaxLag = toobusy.maxLag(), interval = toobusy.interval();